magnoeasy/easybuilder/english.md

 ![image](./BuilderImages/sourceautocomplete.png)

-Class (class, form name or datasource)
+Class (class, form name or datasource) - you pick the form you want to link the component to;

-Description Field
+Description Field:

+Checkboxes:
 Allow add and edit
 Enable barcode scanner

+DataLink: Where the configurated data is being pulled out from;

-Additional Data
+Additional Data:

-Source From

-To
+Source From: it's about where the data is coming from;

+To: where it is going.

 <div id='id-Label'/>